akhmadgibran/akhmadgibran/README.md

 You can call me Wylie or Nabil!

 - 🌱 I’m currently learning to become Full-Stack Web Developer
-- 💬 Ask me about Code, Games, Anime, and Manga
+- 💬 Ask me about Code, Games, and Manga
 - 📫 How to reach me: earlwylie(Discord)

 <br/>